nop1984/nop1984/README.md

 Youpal Group, Stockholm, Sweden
 May 2022 – May 2025

+Operated as hands-on Lead Developer, Architect, and DevOps engineer simultaneously — deploying and tuning infrastructure, making architecture decisions, and coordinating delivery — on every concurrent project except Talent App, rather than a coordination-only role.
+On two of these engagements (Ajlan, Transcom), personally led a full project turnaround: both were at-risk, with active delivery stalled and little more than the contract still in place, requiring the client relationship, delivery process, team composition, and day-to-day workflow to be rebuilt from the ground up alongside the technical stabilization work.

 #### Some projects I was involved in
 - YouCloud – Google Workspace alternative (chat, video, email, hosting, website builder)
 - Ajlan Project – B2B/B2C store with SalesBuzz integration